nuhro/Intersection-Problem/README.md

 (Put the problem into a historical context, from what does it originate?
 Are there already some proposed solutions?)

 We want to compare first one traffic intersection, either organised by a crossroad with a traffic light or by a roundabout.
-Secondly we add crosswalks with uniform distributed pedestrians and from time to time a tram the flow in a roundabout partially.
+Secondly we add crosswalks immediately before the intersection with uniform distributed pedestrians and from time to time a tram interrupts the flow in the roundabout partially.
 If we are capable we'd like to place two or three of the same type of intersection one after another in a line.

 When I go buying bread for breakfast, I have to cross the Albisriederplatz in Zürich.
 It's a crossing with four streets,